About Online Learning

 - Module Map for Course Design or Module Map for Course Design

 - USC Upstate is a Quality Matters member institution.
-Online, hybrid, and HyFlex courses are evaluated using the standards in the Quality MattersTM Higher Education (HE) Rubric, Sixth Edition
+Online, hybrid, and HyFlex courses are evaluated using the standards in the Quality MattersTM Higher Education (HE) Rubric, Seventh Edition

 - Follow your Academic Unit Guidelines for Distance Education and Online Learning.